Berlin versus Vienna? Which Should You Choose? Of course, they’re both amazing cities, and I’m smitten with both.

 …Delightful Christmas Markets

 It’s no secret that I WILL travel for Christmas markets.
 I love the one here in Sofia, and I love visiting the Christmas markets in Vienna and Berlin when I travel there in late November and December.
 Which city has my favorite?
 Well, I’ve been to ten in Berlin and nearly that many in Vienna, and I can say without a doubt: I love them both!
-If you’re looking to travel for Christmas market season, you can’t go wrong with either city!
+If you’re looking to travel for the Christmas market season, you can’t go wrong with either city!

 Berlin Travel Resources